shopgate-professional-services/ext-configurable-popup/README.md

 ## Configuration

 In the extension-config.json file you can configure your own popups.
-All popups must be added to popups array
+All popups must be added to popups array.
 > configuration -> popup -> default -> popups

 ### Example config